E-Portfolio and Teacher Work Sample

-During student teaching, students create, implement, and write a Teacher Work Sample (TWS) as well as compile a capstone standards-based portfolio.
+During student teaching, students create, implement, and write a Teacher Work Sample (TWS) as well as submit a portfolio.
 They also attend a weekly seminar at RMU during student teaching, where they debrief about student teaching experiences, strengthen professional job seeking skills, and learn the online process for PDE certification application.

-The RMU professional portfolio is the capstone project for student teachers and M.Ed. practicum students.
-The development of the professional portfolio is an important process for documenting effective academic skills, professional dispositions, content knowledge, pedagogy, teaching performance, and professional growth.
-For details and forms relating to the professional portfolio click here.
+The RMU e-portfolio is a pass/fail component for student teachers and M.Ed. practicum students.
+The e-portfolio is an important process for documenting effective academic skills, professional dispositions, content knowledge, pedagogy, teaching performance, and professional growth.
+For the e-portfolio template, click here.

 Teacher Work Sample